impute - verb

 Is.
 53:3 He was despised and rejected by men, a man of sorrows, and familiar with suffering.
 Like one from whom men hide their faces he was despised, and we esteemed him not.

-None of these verse make sense if the word "imputed" is substituted.
+I quoted some of the other uses of the Hebrew word in order to broaden the sense of how the word is used in various contexts.
+Notice that none of these verse make sense if the word "imputed" is substituted.
 Our preliminary conclusion is that imputation rests on a shaky foundation.

 3. How Jesus Imputes His Righteousness

 • Jesus' Perfect Life: Jesus, being fully God and fully human, lived a sinless life, perfectly obeying God's law (Hebrews 4:15).
 His righteousness is the result of His perfect obedience and sinlessness.• Atonement on the Cross: Through His sacrificial death on the cross, Jesus paid the penalty for sin, satisfying God's justice (Romans 3:25-26).
 This act removes the guilt of believers' sins.
-(If Jesus' sacrifice removed our sins, then why is imputation necessary?)• Substitutionary Exchange: The imputation of righteousness is often described as a "double imputation"• Sin Imputed to Christ: On the cross, the sins of believers were imputed (transferred) to Jesus, who bore the punishment for them...
+(If Jesus' sacrifice removed our guilt, then why is imputation necessary?)• Substitutionary Exchange: The imputation of righteousness is often described as a "double imputation"• Sin Imputed to Christ: On the cross, the sins of believers were imputed (transferred) to Jesus, who bore the punishment for them...
 (Jesus was not punished for our sins.
 He "bore" our sins to the cross:Col. 2:14 ...having cancelled the written code, with its regulations, that was against us and that stood opposed to us; he took it away, nailing it to the cross."Took" in Greek means to lift up and carry away.
 He took our sins away:He.
 9:28 so Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.In this verse, "take away" in Greek means to offer up or carry up.
-Therefore, Jesus didn't bear our punishment, he bore our sin away like it was a bag of trash taken out.
-He did not "bear" punishment, He "bore" our sin to dispose of it.
+Therefore, Jesus didn't bear our punishment, he bore our sin away like it was a bag of trash to be taken out.
+He did not "bear" punishment, He "bore" our sin as a burden to dispose of it.
 There isn't a single Bible verse that tells us the Father punished Jesus.

 • Christ's Righteousness Imputed to Believers: In exchange, Jesus' perfect righteousness is credited to believers, so God views them as righteous in His sight (Romans 4:5-6; 2 Corinthians 5:21).
 (This is the core assertion.
 Let's quote the verses: